auth0/docs/articles/tokens/concepts/jwts.md

   ![Comparing the length of an encoded JWT and an encoded SAML](/media/articles/jwt/comparing-jwt-vs-saml2.png) _Comparison of the length of an encoded JWT and an encoded SAML_

 * **More secure**: JWTs can use a public/private key pair in the form of an X.509 certificate for signing.
 A JWT can also be symmetrically signed by a shared secret using the HMAC algorithm.
 And while SAML tokens can use public/private key pairs like JWT, signing XML with XML Digital Signature without introducing obscure security holes is very difficult when compared to the simplicity of signing JSON.
-Read more about JWT [signing algorithms](/tokens/concepts/signing-algorithms) in our [blog](https://auth0.com/blog/json-web-token-signing-algorithms-overview/).

 * **More common**: JSON parsers are common in most programming languages because they map directly to objects.
 Conversely, XML doesn't have a natural document-to-object mapping.
 This makes it easier to work with JWT than SAML assertions.